 Do SMEG Fridges Have A Water Dispenser?

 It looks like most SMEG fridges do not have a water dispenser.
-When searching, it appears as if some models do, but for the life of us, we just can’t seem to track down a model that has one.
+When searching, it appears as if some models do, but for the life of us, I just can’t seem to track down a model that has one.
 This might have been a discontinued feature.

 Are SMEG Fridges Energy Efficient?

 Some SMEG fridges have an eco setting as well as one for holidays (for when you’ll be away).
 These settings will help you to save energy overall and cut down on costs.

 Who Is SMEG For?

 Your home is your little piece of this planet, one you can decorate and outfit as you please.
 SMEG is for the homemaker who wants to put a little extra love into their space.
 Someone who wants more than the average white, clunky fridge.